 Address: Ba Gia hostel, Cam Nam commune, Hoi An

 7. Banh Beo (steamed shrimp rice cakes), Hoang Van Thu et Dinh Tien Hoang

 Served on a small plate, Banh Beo is another kind of steamed rice cake with a colorful filling, including prawn and pork, black pepper and green scallions.
 All are drizzled with a sweet and spicy sauce according to your taste.

 Banh Beo is mainly made with quality rice, shrimp and pork.
 To serve, we have small plates of pancakes on the table and then add the filling with oil.
 Note that the Banh Beo Hoi An is eaten with the use of a bamboo cane, which distinguishes it well from other rice dishes in Hoi An and you can’t find this eating style anywhere else.

 Addresses: Hoang Van Thu and Dinh Tien Hoang streets

 8. Hoanh Thanh (won-ton) Van Loc

-Originated from China, Hoanh Thanh has long been a specialty of Hoi An and known with three variations, either crispy or mellow: soup, fried and noodles.
-They often use in the late afternoon as a tasty snack.
+Originating in China, Hoanh Thanh has long been a specialty of Hoi An and known with three variations, either crispy or mellow: soup, fried and noodles.
+They often eat it in the late afternoon as a tasty snack.

 Hoanh Thanh’s ingredients are mainly flour, eggs and shrimp.
 The mixture of flour and eggs, once fermented, is flattened and cut into small pieces to make the wrapper.
-The spicy shrimp are finely crushed for garnish.
-Everything is added with a little broth mixing with pineapple, tomatoes and mushrooms.
-A portion is served with some green collards.
+The spicy shrimp are finely crushed and used as a garnish.
+A little broth is added to everything, that’s mixed with pineapple, tomatoes and mushrooms.
+A portion is served with some leafy greens.